nkleinbo/loreta/README.md

 * [bedtools](https://github.com/arq5x/bedtools2)
 * [gnu parallel](https://www.gnu.org/software/parallel/)

-And, finally, you will need reference files.
-If you are analysing GABI-Kat or SALK lines, you can use the reference files provided in the folder 'references' (gunzip them).
+Finally, you will need files containing reference sequences.
+If you are analysing [GABI-Kat](https://www.gabi-kat.de/) or [SALK](http://signal.salk.edu/tdna_FAQs.html) lines, you can use the reference files provided in the folder 'references' (gunzip them).
 You need two files:
-- one file containing all T-DNA sequences of interest, this file is used for identification of reads containing T-DNA
+- one file containing all T-DNA sequences of interest.
+This file is used for identification of reads containing T-DNA
-- one file containing all sequences you expect, in the files mentioned above: T-DNA, the vector backbone, A. thaliana.
-Mitochondria, Chloroplast and A. tumefaciens.
+- one file containing all sequences you expect.
+In the files mentioned above: T-DNA sequences, the vector backbone, A. thaliana genome sequence, chondrome (mitochondria), plastome (chloroplast), and A. tumefaciens genome sequence.
 This file is used to annotate the generated contigs and reads.